progotta/code_example/README.md

 ES6 support would be desired, so this has a bit of a mixture.
 The requirements do not specify tests, but I included some example Mocha/Chai Unit and Integration Tests.
-Also, there is no Authentication/Authorization - though I would handle that through another service and middleware to check it.
-JWT preferred...
+Also, there is no Authentication/Authorization - though I would handle that through another service and/or middleware to check it.

 Example Node/Express API Endpoint(GET) utilizing promises and generators.